The transmission spectrum of the potentially rocky planet L 98-59 c: Light Curve Analysis

-Marginalization is only reliable if at least one model is a good representation of the data \citep{gibson2014, Wakeford2016}.
-We therefore checked the goodness-of-fit of the highest-weighted systematic model for each light curve using both reduced $\chi^2$ and residual normality tests.
-We further explored if red noise is present in the light curve residuals, as that can bias inferred depth accuracy and precision \citep{cubillos2017}.
+Following \citep{Sheppard2021} we looked into three different methods to assess the robustness of our analysis: (1) the goodness-of-fit of the highest-weighted systematic model for each light-curve using the reduced $\chi^2$ statistics, (2) a residual normality test, and (3) whether red noise was present in the light curve residuals, as that could bias inferred transit depths \citep{cubillos2017}.

-Though $\chi^2$ cannot prove that a model is correct, it can demonstrate that the fit of a particular model is not inconsistent with the observed data \citep{andrae2010}.
-Therefore it is an informative goodness-of-fit diagnostic, and it is particularly useful due to its familiarity and simplicity.
-An ideal fit would have a reduced $\chi^2$ of one with uncertainty defined by the $\chi^2$ distribution.
-For both the band-integrated and spectral light curves ($\sim60$ degrees of freedom), this resulted in an reasonable reduced $\chi^2$ range of roughly 0.66--1.4.

-The band-integrated analysis ($\chi^2_{\nu}=1.2$) and all spectral bins (median $\chi^2_{\nu}=0.9$) fall within the expected range.
-The exception is the 1.499\,$\mu$m light curve, whose highest-weighted model fit has a reduced $\chi^2$ of 0.59.
-This low value indicates that the uncertainties in this light curve are probably overestimated.
-This is likely due to incorporating white light residuals, which both inflate uncertainties and can potentially interpret random white noise as structure.
-However, it is not flagged by the normality or correlated noise analyses (described below), and fitting the light curve without incorporating white light residuals finds a consistent depth with a more reasonable $\chi^2_{\nu}=0.9$; we therefore include it in the transit spectrum.
-For the other spectral bins, the reduced $\chi^2$ values provide no evidence against validity of the derived transit depths and uncertainties.
+For both the band-integrated (white light) and spectrally binned light curves we measured reasonable reduced $\chi^2$ values that ranged between 0.7 and 1.4.
+The band-integrated analysis ($\chi^2_{\nu}=1.2$) and all spectral bins (median $\chi^2_{\nu}=0.9$) fall within the expected range, except for the 1.499\,$\mu$m light curve.
+The reduced $\chi^2$ of this bin is 0.59 which likely indicates that the uncertainties in this light curve are overestimated, probably due to incorporating white light residuals that inflated uncertainties.